followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/fieldTemplate.md

 ===========================================================================

 <!--shortDescription-->
 Specifies a custom template for the input field.
-Must contain the [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/) widget.
 <!--/shortDescription-->

 <!--fullDescription-->